alla-akiyeva/liri-node-app/README.md

 ### Command 1: Searching for concerts

-Here is an example of using the `concert-this` command to search for Rammstein's concerts:
+Here is an example of using the `concert-this` command to search for Rammstein's concerts (`node liri concert-this rammstein`):

 ![](/assets/Concert-this.gif)